Augustyniak/RATreeView/README.md

 This method ask the delegate whether row for the provided *item* should be expanded due to the user interaction (selection by the user).
 Called for collapsed rows with at least one child.
 By default row would be expanded.

+    - (void)treeView:(RATreeView *)treeView willExpandRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo;

+This method informs delegate that specific row will be expanded due to the user interaction (selection by the user).

     - (BOOL)treeView:(RATreeView *)treeView shouldCollapaseRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo;

-This methods ask the delegate whether row for the provided *item* should be collapsed due to the user interaction (selection by the user).
+This methods ask the delegate whether row for the provided *item* should be collapsed due to the user interaction.
 Called for expanded rows with at least one child.
 By default row would be collapsed.

+    - (void)treeView:(RATreeView *)treeView willCollapseRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo;

+This method informs delegate that specific row will be collapsed due to the user interaction.

     - (BOOL)treeView:(RATreeView *)treeView shouldItemBeExpandedAfterDataReload:(id)item treeDepthLevel:(NSInteger)treeDepthLevel;